smeshah/dslabs-doc/README.md

 - Using async operation

     The QuorumEvent feature in the framework allows us to make asynchronous calls to multiple servers.
 It collects responses from these servers and stores them.
-The main advantage is that once a majority of responses are received, it doesn't have to wait for the rest, which is particularly useful during leader elections.
+The main advantage is that once a majority of responses are received, it doesn't have to wait for the rest, which is particularly useful during leader elections. \
+    \
+    `server.cc`

     ```
     Coroutine::CreateRun([this](){